History, Technology, and Society majors are encouraged to pursue internships while at Georgia Tech.

 Hear from History and Sociology Interns

 Ann Louisa Brewton

 I interned at the Millennium Gate Museum when it hosted “The Art of Diplomacy: Winston Churchill and the Pursuit of Painting."
 I worked for Churchill’s great grandson and co-created the audio guide app for the exhibit.
 President Carter came to visit, and I had the opportunity to meet him.
 My interview with civil rights leader C.T.
 Vivian was published by the National Monuments Foundation.
 Churchill’s paintings were inspired by his travels, so I made my study abroad goal to visit some of his favorite places.
 The highlight was the Koutoubia Mosque in Marrakech, the subject of one of his most famous paintings.

-I interned for Congressman Rob Woodall (GA, 7th District) in his Washington, DC office.
+I interned for Congressman Rob Woodall (GA, 7th District) in his Washington, D.C. office.
 I was privileged to see hotly debated legislation brought to Congress and assisted in research on each using the Congressional Research Service, Committee hearings, and seminars.
 In addition, I assisted in constituent services, such as office hospitality, Capitol tours, and federal assistance processing.
-One of my favorite parts of the internship was the high status seat I was given to President Obama's 2013 Inauguration.
-This internship opened my eyes to the many roles of government and opened doors into political activism in which I still take part.
+One of my favorite parts of the internship was the high-status seat I was given at President Obama's 2013 Inauguration.
+This internship opened my eyes to the many roles of government and opened doors to political activism in which I still take part.

 I interned with the Carter Center’s Mental Health Program during the Spring of 2016.
 The Center’s Mental Health Program works to promote access to mental health care and decrease stigma faced by those with behavioral health issues.
 My duties included following mental health in the news, writing letters and memos, and helping with program evaluation.
 The highlights of my experience include meeting President and Mrs. Carter and traveling to the Carter’s hometown of Plains, Georgia.